coni2k/SS/Notes.md

 		a. create proper test (16-17-18) to solve the headaches!
 		b. try to merge square + hint!
-		c. try to get rid of unnecessary notes in here!
 		d. also check the last (november) updates - it was in "not finished" state.. ?!

 		/* TODO */